dnn47/snu-24/README.md

 # My SNU Website

-This is my Gilman Follow project, where I've created a personal blog to document my study abroad experience at Seoul National University.
-The platform is built using React, Typescript, and utilizes Firebase for deployment and database management
+Welcome to my Gilman Follow project!
+I've created a personal blog to chronicle my study abroad experience at Seoul National University.
+The blog is built on Vite, React, and TypeScript, with Firebase handling deployment and database functionalities.